 Melanie came to Minnesota this weekend for the first time.
-We drove thru snow, walked on a frozen lake, and experienced the spring thaw that leads to wearing t-shirts in 55 degrees.
+We drove thru snow, and walked on a frozen lake.
+We also experienced the spring thaw that leads to wearing t-shirts in 55 degrees.
 The two dimensional rooms of my house that she had only seen thru skype became real spaces that form the walls of what I call home.
-She met three of my daughters, ate dinner as part of our family and held her own in the sparring spree of wit that never ends.
+She met three of my daughters and ate dinner as part of our family.
+She held her own in the sparring spree of wit that never ends.

 Melanie came to join me at a winter retreat I started hosting five years ago when God placed in me a desire for more intimacy.
-Intimacy comes from many places -God, our spouse, our family and our friends – and so this retreat was born out of a desire to have intimate connection with friends.
+Intimacy comes from many places -God, our spouse, our family and our friends.
+This retreat was born out of a desire to have intimate connection with friends.

-The retreat is a weekend of about 20 women talking, eating, worshiping, serving and praying together.
+At retreat 20 women talk, eat, worship, serve and pray together.
 Instead of listening to a speaker, we spend time sharing stories of how we have seen God.
-Our focus this year was about how we have experienced God’s healing in our lives and asking for more.
-We heard amazing stories of God’s goodness and power.
+Our focus this year was how we have experienced God’s healing in our lives and asking for more.
+While sharing testimonies, we heard amazing stories of God’s goodness and power.
 We spent time alone asking what we needed to dig up, lay down, or unwrap.
 We asked God for what we needed and wanted and we worshiped Him.

-During the weekend, Melanie and I got some much needed time just talking – talking about how we met our husbands, how they proposed, the mistakes we have made, our insecurities and about what God is telling us.
+During the weekend, Melanie and I got some much needed time just talking.
+We talked about how we met our husbands, how they proposed, the mistakes we have made, our insecurities and about what God is telling us.
 Over and over we are reminded of the importance of keeping our priorities right – God, our husband, our kids, and then everything else.
 For us, a lot of the that “everything else” is Awaken-Love.

 And so whether you are working on your marriage, your sex life, helping others or whatever passion God has place on your heart – be careful to keep God at the top.